justeat/JustEat.CWA.RecruitmentTest/README.md

 ### Task requirements

 - All requirements to be completed with an appropriate level of testing.
-- Feel free to use whatever testing, mocking or stubbing frameworks you prefer, along with any other packages you like.
+- Feel free to use whatever javascript, testing, mocking/stubbing frameworks you prefer, along with any other packages.
 - Your code should be of production quality.
+- Please include a readme file on how to get your application up and running

 ##Coding Test 2